thakurajayL/drsm/README.md

 Dependency
     - MongoDB should run in cluster(replicaset) Mode or sharded Mode

+Limitation:
+    -  MongoDBlib keeps global client variable.
+So only 1 DB connection and 1 database allowed.
+    -  We can not have multiple Database connections with above limitation.

 Testing
     -  All the DRSM clients discover other clients through pub/sub
     -  Allocate resource id ( indirectly chunk).
 Other Pods should get notification of newly allocated chunk